Saulo (footballer, born 1985)

-Saulo Squarsone Rodrigues dos Santos (born 10 August 1985), simply known as Saulo, is a Brazilian professional footballer who plays as a goalkeeper for Ferroviária.
+Saulo Squarsone Rodrigues dos Santos (born 10 August 1985), simply known as Saulo, is a Brazilian professional footballer who plays as a goalkeeper for Botafogo-PB.

 Career

 He formerly played in Brazil for Criciúma, Santos and ADAP.
 In November 2006, he sue Santos to release from the contract.

 On 31 August 2007, he was signed by Udinese.

 On 22 July 2008, he joined AlbinoLeffe from Udinese in a co-ownership deal.

 In July 2009 AlbinoLeffe terminated his contract by mutual consent.

 In December 2010 he joined Americana on a 2-year contract.

-His loan with Vila Nova ended early in May 2019, and he returned to parent club Botafogo-PB.